Skip to main content

 Freeing disk space after loading

-Keep in mind load packages are buffered to disk and are left for any troubleshooting, so you can clear disk space by setting the delete_completed_jobs option.
+Keep in mind that load packages are buffered to disk and are left for any troubleshooting, so you can clear disk space by setting the delete_completed_jobs option.

-Observing cpu and memory usage
+Observing CPU and memory usage

 Please make sure that you have the psutil package installed (note that Airflow installs it by default).
-Then you can dump the stats periodically by setting the progress to log in config.toml:
+Then, you can dump the stats periodically by setting the progress to log in config.toml:

 progress="log"